 - soaking in a bath with Epsom salts

 - topical creams and ointments

 - phototherapy, a procedure in which your skin is carefully exposed to natural or artificial ultraviolet (UV) light

 - pulsed dye laser, a process that destroys tiny blood vessels in areas around psoriasis plaques, cutting off blood flow and reducing cell growth in that area

 Among the new treatments for psoriasis are oral treatments and biologics.

 The causes of psoriasis aren’t fully known, but risk factors and triggers are well documented.
 Researchers continue to uncover more about this condition.
-There may not be a cure, but there are many treatments available to manage pain and symptoms.
+While there may not be a cure, there are many treatments available to manage pain and symptoms.